FAQs

 What if I am in high distress or if I need help for a personal crisis?

-You can connect with the Wellness Counselor in our office.
+You can connect with the Counselor in our office.
 You can also access an on-call crisis counselor by contacting the ECU Center for Counseling & Student Development at 252-328-6661 (and follow the phone prompts).
 If you are away from the Greenville area, please call 911.

 Do you provide therapy care in your office for mental health concerns?